 - Litter boxes need to be scooped;

 - Cats are creatures of habit that need interaction and playtime;

 - Your cat can get lonely or bored;

 - Weather changes can have severe consequences on your feline.

 You can mitigate some of these things if you are sure that your cat is confident and resourceful enough to get through the weekend on their own.

 Water fountains combined with water bowls will prevent the water from becoming stale.
 Automatic cat feeders can deliver food to your pet at regular times.
 You can leave multiple litter boxes around as well.

 Kitty-proofing your home before you go decreases the chance of injuries.
 A stimulating environment can prevent boredom, and you can also check in on your cat if you set up a pet camera, such as a Petcube Bites 2 which lets you fling treats out to them.

-Lastly, leave the air conditioning on to maintain comfortable room temperature for your cat.
+Lastly, leave the air conditioning on to maintain a comfortable room temperature for your cat.

 Keep in mind that technology can fail you and that no toy can replace human interaction.